Traceback your Blackseed oil

 iSiS employees are part of the core program Sekem offers, which includes art, music and environmental awareness sessions.

-The Black seed oil could be responsibly grown and processed, but its packaging material and the companies from which they are sourced do also have a huge impact on the products’ lifetime, and cannot be neglected. iSiS is offsetting its emissions according to scope 1, which does not consider the emissions caused by packaging material production or transportation.
+The Black seed oil could be responsibly grown and processed, but its packaging material and the companies from which they are sourced do also have a huge impact on the products’ lifetime, and cannot be neglected.

 The bottles of black seed oil are now ready to be distributed directly to your home, local shops, or overseas.